liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/09-using-screenlets-in-ios-apps.markdown

         ...

-If you're using CocoaPods, you need to import Liferay Screens in your view
+If you're using CocoaPods, you need to import Liferay Screens in your View
-controller:
+Controller:

     import LiferayScreens

-Now that the Screenlet's delegate protocol conforms in your `ViewController` class, go back to Interface Builder and connect the Screenlet's delegate to your view controller.
+Now that the Screenlet's delegate protocol conforms in your `ViewController` class, go back to Interface Builder and connect the Screenlet's delegate to your View Controller.
 If the Screenlet you're using has more outlets, you can assign them as well.

 Note that currently Xcode has some [issues](http://stackoverflow.com/questions/26180268/interface-builder-iboutlet-and-protocols-for-delegate-and-datasource-in-swift/26180481#26180481) connecting outlets to Swift source code.
 To get around this, you can change the delegate data type or assign the outlets in your code.
-In your view controller, follow these steps:
+In your View Controller, follow these steps:

 1. Declare an outlet to hold a reference to the Screenlet.
 You can connect it in